 Any increase in the U.S. federal government's enforcement of current U.S. federal law could cause adverse financial impact and remain a significant risk to the Company's business, which could in turn have an impact on the Company's operations or financial results.
-A change in its enforcement policies could impact the ability of the Company to continue as a going concern (see "Risk Factors" in the Company's management's discussion and analysis for the year ended December 31, 2020, and for the three months ended March 31, 2021).
+A change in its enforcement policies could impact the ability of the Company to continue as a going concern (see "Risk Factors" in the Company's MD&A for the year ended December 31, 2020).